 A limited company is a type of business structure that is particularly different to a sole trader or partnership because the company is considered to be its own separate legal entity.
 This means that the company can hold its own and dispose of its own assets, as well as apply for loans and accrue debts which are separate from those who run the company.
 What’s more, it’s different to the other two business structures because limited companies benefit from limited liability which means that those who own the company (the shareholders) are only legally responsible for the company’s debts up to the value of its shares (the amount of money already invested into the company).
 Shareholders are not personally responsible for the business’ financial losses unlike for sole traders or partnerships.

 What are the advantages of running a business as a limited company?

-- So long as you have acted responsibly as a company director, you will not be legally or financially responsible for the company’s failings.
-This means that creditors will be able to seize assets from the company, but not from you personally (such as your home or car) unless you secure a loan against any personal assets.
+- As mentioned above, one of the key benefits of running a business as a limited company in the UK is limited liability.
+So long as owners/directors of the company have acted responsibly, they will not be legally or financially responsible for the company’s failings.
+This means that creditors are only able to seize assets from the company, but not from you personally (such as your car or your home) unless you have secured a loan against your personal assets.

 - You may find that as a limited company, it is easier to raise finances and secure loans than as a sole trader.
 This would also include the ability to sell the shares of your business to others in order to raise capital.